 Free Immediate Consultation 24/7 with Attorney Weisberg.
-Call Now (312) 444-0011.
+Call Now at 773-985-4519.

 Disorderly conduct is a very common criminal charge that covers a large variety of behavior.
 The crime is defined under 720 ILCS 5/26-1 and is violated when a person acts in a manner that is so unreasonable that it alarms and disturbs another person.
 As one would imagine, many cases of disorderly conduct begin with a night of excessive drinking.
 It is not uncommon that a suspect wakes up in a jail cell having no memory of doing anything illegal.
-That being said, disorderly conduct under 720 ILCS 5/26-1 is typically charged as a Class C misdemeanor which is punishable by up to 30 days in the county jail and a fine up to $1,500.
+That being said, disorderly conduct under 720 ILCS 5/26-1 is typically charged as a Class C misdemeanor which is punishable by up to 30 days in the county jail and a fine of up to $1,500.
 Though a disorderly conduct charge may have resulted from outlandish or silly behavior, facing a charge of disorderly conduct is nothing to laugh at.

 Though most cases of disorderly conduct under 720 ILCS 5/26-1 are charged as misdemeanor offenses, some cases can be charged as felony offenses.
 A felony offense for disorderly conduct can actually land a suspect in prison for as long as 7 years.
-A common example of a felony disorderly conduct is where a person makes a false police report.
+A common example of felony disorderly conduct is when a person makes a false police report.
 This is very serious and is therefore elevated to the felony level.
-Another very serious disorderly conduct is where a suspect makes a false report of a vehicle theft.
+Another very serious disorderly conduct is when a suspect makes a false report of vehicle theft.
 A person who knowingly reports a car stolen knowing that the vehicle is not stolen faces a Class 2 Felony and from 3- 7 years in prison.
 If you or a loved one have been arrested for any level of disorderly conduct, contact the Law Offices of Andrew M. Weisberg immediately.
 Mr. Weisberg will explain all details of the law and your case and let you know what lies ahead.